 As academic advisors, our role is to guide you through your academic journey.
 We do this by listening, engaging in conversation, answering your questions, and helping you design a plan that incorporates your academic, personal, and extra-curricular goals.

 And remember, we're here to help.
 So here are some of the things we'll help you with:

 If you're struggling in a course, have general concerns about your academic performance, or are worried about your progress toward graduation, schedule an appointment with an advisor to discuss ways to get back on track.
 And, if you're thinking about dropping or withdrawing from any courses, visit us first.

-We help you map out your degree requirements, semester by semester, to make sure you are on track for graduation.
-We help you plan for semesters abroad, internship opportunities, and part-time jobs.
+We will help you map out your degree requirements, semester-by-semester, to make sure you are on track for graduation.
+We will also help you plan for course sequencing issues, semesters studying abroad, internship opportunities, and part-time jobs.

 If you are interested in getting a jump on graduate school or accelerating your undergraduate degree, learn more about the combined undergraduate/graduate degree programs offered at Suffolk.

 Interested in a career in law, healthcare, or any other post-graduate opportunity?
 Our pre-professional advising can help put you on the right track.